- FPGAs iCE40 series for a small form factor.

 IP cores: RMS, SAG, SWELL, power factor, apparent power, reactive power, real power, period and phase angle detector, timer, prediction control, FFT, filter, interrupt controller, memory controller, ADC_RX, logic ATS, ZCR detector

 An automatic transfer switch (ATS) is an essential technology for ensuring the uninterrupted operation of network equipment.
-ATS solutions can be implemented using microcontrollers or DSPs, but FPGA-based implementation provides greater flexibility and reliability.
+ATS solutions can be implemented using microcontrollers or DSPs, but FPGA technology provides greater flexibility and reliability.

-Overall, FPGA-based automatic transfer switch solutions provide a powerful, reliable, and flexible solution for businesses looking to ensure the uninterrupted operation of their network equipment.
+Overall, FPGA-based automatic transfer switch solutions provide a powerful, reliable, and flexible approach to ensure the uninterrupted operation of the network equipment.

 Three-phase electrical network analyser